aldma/HALeqO.jl/README.md

 ### Prerequisites

 These codes were written for Julia v1.5.3.
 The package dependencies are from March 2021, when our experiments were run.
 You may get Julia from [julialang.org](https://julialang.org/).

+HALeqO.jl uses [HSL.jl](https://github.com/JuliaSmoothOptimizers/HSL.jl)'s `MA57` as main linear solver, based on [HSL](https://www.hsl.rl.ac.uk/).
+If not available, this could be replaced by [LDLFactorizations.jl](https://github.com/JuliaSmoothOptimizers/LDLFactorizations.jl).
+It also uses [PositiveFactorizations.jl](https://github.com/timholy/PositiveFactorizations.jl), that could (and perhaps should) be replaced by smarter calls to HSL's `MA57`.

 We compared HALeqO against [IPOPT](https://coin-or.github.io/Ipopt/), via the wrapper [NLPModelsIpopt](https://github.com/JuliaSmoothOptimizers/NLPModelsIpopt.jl), and [NCL.jl](https://github.com/JuliaSmoothOptimizers/NCL.jl) invoking IPOPT.